richelbilderbeek/paper_critical_ai/docs/paper.md

 else the experiment has failed).
-Then the dialogue is extended, where the AI is ask to reproduce a different plot, which would reject the orignal paper's conclusion.
+Then the dialogue is extended, where the AI is ask to reproduce a different plot, which would reject the original paper's conclusion.
 Will the AI be able to change its mind?

 ## Hypothesis